pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs/CloudWorkshop_DBCS_400.md

 	![](images/400/image45.png)

 -   APEX renders the first page of the mobile application in the desktop Chrome - this doesn\'t look quite right since we are using a mobile template.
+Also note the home button on this application is not functional.

 	![](images/400/image46.png)